 The transportation does need to be coordinated with a benefits administrator.

-The more generous timeframe makes the Platinum Card’s coverage superior, in my opinion.
+The more generous timeframe makes the coverage from card_name superior, in my opinion.
 We’ve got two trips of 60 or 61 days coming up.
-I’m not sure the Chase Sapphire Reserve would cover either of them even if we used the trip to book the fare, whereas the timeframe easily qualifies under the Platinum card, perhaps whether or not we booked the fare with the card.
+I’m not sure the card_name would cover either of them even if we used the trip to book the fare, whereas the timeframe easily qualifies under the Platinum card, perhaps whether or not we booked the fare with the card.

 Alternatives to Credit Card Travel Insurance